askpng/solarpowered/README.md

 - `power-profiles-daemon`
 - `thermald`

-`tlp.service` is enabled by default with TLP defaults. `systemd-rfkill.{service,socket}` is disabled by default.

-### solarpowered-ex: Desktop exclusive packages
+## solarpowered-ex: Desktop exclusive packages
 This configuration is intended to support my desktop configuration.
 Changes to this image is frequent.

 <details>